kammitama5/Applicative_Browser/README.md

 # Applicative_Browser
-A long-term project of making a toy browser in Haskell
+A long-term project of making a toy browser in Haskell.
+It will be minimal and render text (8/29/18).

 ## Goals
 - [ ] 1st goal: Have a good sense of how to begin with concrete tasks